promie/patty-dentist-bot/README.md

 ### Timeslot service

 Navigate to the **timeslot** service folder, there is a Dockerfile.
-Please follow the below commands to get the service up and running.
+Follow the below commands to get the service up and running.

 ```
 $ cd timeslot